Monadnock Food Access Alliance

 ASSEMBLING THE FOOD ACCESS PLAN

-Starting in Spring 2021, the Alliance hired SW Region Planning Commission to implement a comprehensive nutrition program gap and asset analysis, and generate a baseline for the experience of hunger in the region.
+Starting in Spring 2021, the Alliance hired SW Region Planning Commission to implement a comprehensive nutrition program gap and asset analysis, conduct over 300 surveys with households experiencing hunger, and generate a baseline for the experience of hunger in the region.
 The 2021 Monadnock Region Food Access Analysis (Analysis) includes the findings.
 The Alliance used report key findings to develop a “Food Access Plan” that fills identified gaps in programs and services and outlines funding opportunities.

 Subsequently, Alliance members summarized listening session and forum participant feedback and rankings of the key findings of the Monadnock Region Food Access Analysis.
 Ten projects identifying gaps and addressing needs based on this feedback inform the Monadnock Region Food Access Plan.